 Braiding the gluten free dough

-This gluten free plait bread dough is very soft and must be handled with care.
+The dough is very soft and must be handled with care.
 Instead of using my regular pastry board, I am using a silicone baking mat and a light dusting of gluten free flour.
 When braiding I simply crisscrossed the three strands of dough until it was braided from end to end.
-Then I gently lifted the dough unto a greased baking sheet.
+Then I gently lifted the dough onto a greased baking sheet.
 It is important to let the dough rest and rise for another 45 minutes before baking for the best results.
-This is not a quick bread and really takes time to come together.

 This gluten free plait bread is best served warm

 The bread has a slightly rough exterior because the gluten free dough was not a smooth dough.
 I’ve tried many different methods to try to smooth the dough and always end up with the same results.
-It’s not the most perfect or prettiest dough but it is yummy.
-If you are looking for a gluten free alternative to the plait bread we know and love, this is it.
+It’s not the most perfect or prettiest dough but it is yummy!

 Look at that beautiful texture